-Rule 1: IVD Medical Devices intended for the following purposes are classified as Class D:
+Rule 1: IVD medical devices intended for the following purposes are classified as Class D:

-- Devices intended to be used to detect the presence of, or exposure to, a transmissible agent in blood, blood components, blood derivatives, cells, tissues or organs in order to assess their suitability for transfusion or transplantation, or - Devices intended to be used to detect the presence of, or exposure to, a transmissible agent that causes a life-threatening often incurable disease with a high risk of propagation - Rationale: Devices in this Class are intended to be used to ensure the safety of blood and blood components for transfusion and/or cells, tissues and organs for transplantation.
+- Devices intended to be used to detect the presence of, or exposure to, a transmissible agent in blood, blood components, blood derivatives, cells, tissues or organs in order to assess their suitability for transfusion or transplantation, or - Devices intended to be used to detect the presence of, or exposure to, a transmissible agent that causes a life-threatening, often incurable, disease with a high risk of propagation

+Rationale: The application of this rule as defined above should be in accordance with the rationale that follows: Devices in this Class are intended to be used to ensure the safety of blood and blood components for transfusion and/or cells, tissues and organs for transplantation.
 In most cases, the result of the test is the major determinant as to whether the donation/product will be used.
-Serious diseases are those that result in death or long-term disability, that are often incurable or require major therapeutic interventions and where an accurate diagnosis is vital to mitigate the public health impact of the condition. - Examples: Tests to detect infection by HIV, HCV, HBV, HTLV.
-Pyrogenicity tests (Endotoxin Activity Assay) marketed for detection of bacterial contamination of blood components.
-This Rule applies to all types of assays, such as first-line assays, confirmatory assays and supplemental assays. - Rule 2: IVD Medical Devices intended to be used for blood grouping, or tissue typing to ensure the immunological compatibility of blood, blood components, cells, tissue or organs that are intended for transfusion or transplantation, are classified as Class C, except for ABO, rhesus (C,c,D,E, e) and anti-Kell determination which are classified as Class D. - Rationale: A high individual risk, where an erroneous result would put the patient in an imminent life-threatening situation.
-The rule divides blood grouping into two subsets depending on the nature of the blood group antigen the IVD Medical Device is designed to detect, and its importance in a transfusion setting.
+Serious diseases are those that result in death or long-term disability, that are often incurable or require major therapeutic interventions and where an accurate diagnosis is vital to mitigate the public health impact of the condition.

+Examples: Tests to detect infection by HIV, HCV, HBV, HTLV.
+This Rule applies to first-line assays, confirmatory assays and supplemental assays.

+Rule 2: IVD medical devices intended to be used for blood grouping, or tissue typing to ensure the immunological compatibility of blood, blood components, cells, tissue or organs that are intended for transfusion or transplantation, are classified as Class C, except for ABO system [A (ABO1), B (ABO2), AB (ABO3)], rhesus system [RH1 (D), RH2 (C), RH3 (E), RH4 (c), RH5 (e)], Kell system [Kel1 (K)], Kidd system [JK1 (Jka), JK2 (Jkb)] and Duffy system [FY1 (Fya), FY2 (Fyb)] determinations which are classified as Class D.

+Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule which is as follows: A high individual risk, where an erroneous result would put the patient in an imminent life-threatening situation places the device into Class D. The rule divides blood grouping devices into two subsets, Class C or D, depending on the nature of the blood group antigen the IVD medical device is designed to detect, and its importance in a transfusion setting.

-Examples: HLA, Anti-Duffy, Anti-Kidd
+Examples: HLA, Duffy system (other Duffy systems except those listed in the rule as Class D are in Class C).

-Rule 3: IVD Medical Devices are classified as Class C if they are intended for use:
+Rule 3: IVD medical devices are classified as Class C if they are intended for use: